cbcrg/tcoffee/docs/tcoffee_installation.rst

  1) **structures**, that can be found by a BLASTP against the PDB database.
  2) **profiles**, constructed using BLASTP or PSI-BLAST against nr or UniProt.

-Don't worry, these templates are automatically built by T-Coffee when using one of the following modes:
+These templates are automatically built by T-Coffee when using one of the following modes:

 ::